Gluten-free Oatmeal Raisin Cookies

 Non-bleached parchment paper is healthier and more sustainable!

-After you make these gluten-free oatmeal raisin cookies, save that parchment paper for whipping up a batch of these grain-free chocolate chip cookies or these grain-free peanut butter cookies!
+After you make these gluten-free oatmeal raisin cookies, save that parchment paper for whipping up a batch of these grain-free double chocolate cookies or these gluten-free monster cookies!

 Electric Handheld Beaters

-I prefer handheld beaters over a stand mixer because they take up less storage space, are easier to control, and are all I have ever needed for my baking adventures!
+I prefer handheld beaters over a stand mixer because they take up less storage space, are easier to control, and make clean-up simpler.

 grain-free chocolate whoopie pie recipe